onuryukselen/bootcamp/preliminary_steps.md

 ## Step 3: Setup Connection for Via Foundry

 1. Visit the Via Foundry website (https://viafoundry.umassmed.edu) and create SSH keys.
+   - To login, UMASS users can use their **UMASS email address** and **UMASS email password**. (need help: support@viascientific.com)
    - Click your profile avatar (top-right) → Credentials tab.
    - Click **Create credential**.
    - Set Credential type to **SSH** and enter any name.
    - Click **Generate keys for me**, then Save.
    - Next to your new key, click the **⋯ menu** → **View** → **Copy Button** to copy your public key.
 (You’ll paste this public key into the HPC website in the next step.)

-2. Visit the HPC site and add SSH Keys to your account:
+3. Visit the HPC site and add SSH Keys to your account:
    - Add your public SSH key to the HPC site: https://hpcportal.umassmed.edu/PublicKeys/Create  (Please use your UMASS email as username and email password for login.)
    - Please click "Create New" button
    - KeyName: Any name (e.g. ViaFoundry Key)